Abosssya/Loan_data/README.md

 Adding Columns: Created new columns such as Area_number and app_id for analysis and ranking.

-### Analysis
+# Analysis
-#To focus on the problems I aimed to solve, certain rows were excluded (e.g., loans with zero amounts or incomes), and new rows were created for better grouping and ranking (e.g., top 20 loans).
+### To focus on the problems I aimed to solve, certain rows were excluded (e.g., loans with zero amounts or incomes), and new rows were created for better grouping and ranking (e.g., top 20 loans).
+Key Insights Discovered:

-Key Insights Discovered
 Loan-to-Income Ratio: Semiurban areas showed the highest loan-to-income ratios, indicating that applicants in these areas take on higher financial leverage.

 Demographic Trends: Married males applied for the largest average loan amounts.